andyp22/fvtt-weapon-reload/README.md

 ### Reload feature

-The Reload feature is an `Item Activity` meant to be used with items that have the base type of `reloadableWeapon` as a way to elminate any need for manual tracking of ammunition on the user's part.
+The Reload feature is an `Item Activity` meant to be used with items that have the base type of `reloadableWeapon` as a way to eliminate any need for manual tracking of ammunition on the user's part.

 #### How it works

 **Note:** The player must have some ammunition in their inventory.

-1. The player clicks the `Reload` feature on their reloable weapon.
+1. The player clicks the `Reload` feature on their reloadable weapon.
 2. The player selects a loadout from ammunition in their inventory using a dialog and the ammunition is loaded in the selected order.

 From a developer point of view, the flow is:

-1. The player clicks the `Reload` activity on one of their character's `reloableWeapon`s.
+1. The player clicks the `Reload` activity on one of their character's `reloadableWeapon`s.
 2. The current loadout, from the `chambered` flag, is refunded to the player.
 3. The `fired` flag is reset.
 4. The player selects a loadout from ammunition in their inventory.
 5. The ammunition is loaded in the selected order and removed from inventory counts.
-6. The player is notifed what ammunition has been loaded into which firearm.
+6. The player is notified what ammunition has been loaded into which firearm.

 ### Artificer Infusion: Repeating Shot

 The Repeating Shot feature is a named `Attack Activity` meant to be used in place of the regular firearm attack.
 It behaves the way the [Artificer's Repeating Shot infusion](https://dnd5e.wikidot.com/artificer:infusions) would work by using a special type of ammunition and not consuming any bullets from the weapon's loadout.
-The ammunition type that is used for the repeating shot can be configured via the module setting, `Repeating Shot Ammunition UUID`, and by deafult is the `Repeater Round` found in the modules compendiums.
+The ammunition type that is used for the repeating shot can be configured via the module setting, `Repeating Shot Ammunition UUID`, and by default is the `Repeater Round` found in the modules compendiums.

 **Note:** Any ammunition that shares the same name as the configured `Repeating Shot Ammunition UUID` will be excluded from user's reload options, even if they have it equipped and in their inventory.